-Empowering farmers, agrologists, and researchers with independent, science-based knowledge on insect frass to support sustainable soil health and crop productivity.
+Empowering farmers, agronomists, and researchers with independent, science-based knowledge on insect frass to support sustainable soil health and crop productivity.

 The Frass Institute